michaelmcgann/Environmental_OLED_Monitor_Temperature_Pressure/README.md

 ![image0 (3)](https://github.com/user-attachments/assets/c6ff878a-2048-4ee1-ae84-6dc851e9c0e6)

 ### 12/01/2028 Update
 I am working my way through developing the BMP280 driver, I was doing some testing and realised I was getting an I2C timeout error on every write.
-Using my UART debug logger I managed to zone in on the error, if i didn't laugh I would cry as it took me longer than I care to admit!
+Using my UART debug logger I managed to zone in on the error, if I didn't laugh I would cry as it took me longer than I care to admit!
 Screenshot of the error below, I am sure you will see it immediately.
 My I2C driver is over 800 lines of code long so that is my excuse! 😂

 <img width="521" height="133" alt="image" src="https://github.com/user-attachments/assets/9cefb6ba-1b0a-4af5-b93d-372553f540b7" />